AI Video Templates | Create Videos Quickly with HeyGen

 Want your videos to look natural, with voices and lip movement in sync, without spending hours in an editor?
 HeyGen’s AI-powered lip-sync aligns speech with mouth movement automatically, whether you are using AI avatars or real footage.

-You can start from any AI video template, add your script or audio, choose a voice and let HeyGen handle the timing for you.
-It works across multiple languages so you can create localised versions of the same video without recording again.
-This helps creators, trainers and marketing teams produce polished videos that feel authentic and easy to watch
+You can start from any AI video template, add your script or audio, choose a voice, and let HeyGen handle the timing for you.
+It works across multiple languages so you can create localized versions of the same video without recording again.
+This helps creators, trainers, and marketing teams produce polished videos that feel authentic and easy to watch.

 Best practices for AI lip-syncing